 Automatic approval.
-You may be able to obtain automatic approval from the IRS to change your method of accounting if you meet all the following conditions.
+You may be able to get automatic approval from the IRS to change your method of accounting for a section 197 intangible if you meet both the following conditions.

-- The property is amortizable under section 197 of the Internal Revenue Code. - It is property for which, under your present accounting method, you deducted less than or more than the amount of amortization allowable in at least the 2 years immediately preceding the year of change. - You owned the property at the beginning of the year of change.
+- You did not deduct amortization or you deducted the incorrect amount of amortization for the intangible in at least the 2 years immediately preceding the year of change. - You owned the intangible at the beginning of the year of change.

 File Form 3115 to request a change to a permissible method of accounting for amortization.
-Revenue Procedure 98-60 and section 2.01 of its Appendix, which is in Internal Revenue Bulletin No. 1998-51, has instructions for getting automatic approval and lists exceptions to the automatic approval procedures.
+Revenue Procedure 99-49 and section 2.01 of its Appendix, which is in Internal Revenue Bulletin No. 1999-52, has instructions for getting automatic approval and lists exceptions to the automatic approval procedures.

 Exceptions.
-You generally cannot use the automatic approval procedure under any of the following situations.
+You generally cannot use the automatic approval procedure in any of the following situations.